Pittvandewitt/Wavelet/docs/Features.md

 - __Threshold__ determines above what volume level the limiter should become effective.

+- __Automatic post-gain__ calculates the highest gain of all features combined and then substracts this value from the output gain.
+This makes sure you never boost your volume above the hardware limit, to prevent distortion or clipping from happening.

 - __Post-gain__ allows you to compensate for volume changes caused ratio and threshold.

 ## Channel balance